achi08rbb/nfl_project/setup/Setup.md

 8. Initialize the SDK [following these instructions](https://cloud.google.com/sdk/docs/initializing)

-    - In your MINGW/Git Bash CLI, enable `bash` by typing it in the command line
+    - IMPORTANT: In your MINGW/Git Bash CLI, enable `bash` by typing it in the command line
     - type `nano ~/.bashrc file` to edit the .bashrc file (located in your home directory `~` ) and append this at the end of the file:
     ```
     export GOOGLE_APPLICATION_CREDENTIALS="<path/to/your/service-account-authkeys>.json"